rafah1/Robot-RACECAR/README.md

 I wanted to prove if I could convert one of my 1/10 scale electric R/C racing cars in a self-driving 1/10 racecar robot, with a Jetson Nano SBC, and a servo motor controller onboard.
 This autonomous racecar robot would be tested on its ability to drive as fast as possible in a closed course, solving lane detection, obstacle evasion, obstacle avoidance changing lanes changing as outrunning other racecars.
 Solving these challenges, this self-drive racecar should be able to compete in time-based laps competitions, like the ones hosted by [DIY Robocars groups](https://diyrobocars.com/).

-**1.1.
-Goals of the Project:**
+### Goals of the Project

- 1.1.1.
-Build a self-driving 1/10 scale electric racecar hardware which is more cost efficient and of better quality, based in an existing R/C chassis with a Nvidia Jetson Nano SBC onboard, as well as purchasing a few parts on amazon to build it.
+* Build a self-driving 1/10 scale electric racecar hardware which is more cost efficient and of better quality, based in an existing R/C chassis with a Nvidia Jetson Nano SBC onboard, as well as purchasing a few parts on amazon to build it.
 This turns out to be better overall than acquiring a robot kit like the [jetracer-Pro](https://www.waveshare.com/jetracer-pro-ai-kit.htm) from waveshare, or the [AWS deepRacer](https://www.amazon.com/dp/B07JMHRKQG) from amazon.

-1.1.2.
-Develop the software solution to allow the racecar robot to drive, as fast as possible, in a closed course track with multiple lanes.
+* Develop the software solution to allow the racecar robot to drive, as fast as possible, in a closed course track with multiple lanes.

-1.1.3.
-Solve autonomous navigation challenges in a closed course like: lane detection, obstacle evasion, and obstacle avoidance changing lanes changing as outrunning other racecars.
+* Solve autonomous navigation challenges in a closed course like: lane detection, obstacle evasion, and obstacle avoidance changing lanes changing as outrunning other racecars.

-**1.2.
-Level of Autonomy**
+### Level of Autonomy

 The robot racecar should be able to be fully autonomous; with a predefined number of laps.
 The racecar will be placed on the start line, and a start action will trigger the car to complete the circuit in the shortest time possible.